acbsp/bonafide.guru/en/contents.rst

 consideration that there should be *pranipata, pariprashna*\ and *seva*.
 Surrender, serve and ask - who, whom?
 The Books?”

-Let's see what Srila Prabhupada speaks on this topic himself:
+Let's see what |SP| speaks on this topic himself:

 "*Physical presence is*\ **immaterial**\ *.* Presence of the transcendental sound received from the Spiritual Master should be the